CellStressImmunityLAB/Exhausted-CD8-T-cells-Cancer-Immunotherapy/README.md

 ## Figure 3
 Python script associated with the CD8+ T cell TCRseq analysis.
 You will need to download the PanImmune gene set definitions from the Thorsson et al. (2017) Immune landscape of cancer paper (https://api.gdc.cancer.gov/data/9b174979-fe97-48bc-9e97-9384b0519f03) and place them in the Data folder.
+The full object generated with the code is available on Synapse.

 For datasets associated with these scripts, please see either the original studies cited in the manuscript or the links and objects uploaded on Synapse (syn40323295) associated with these objects.